 In 1995, I became interested in the internet marketing.
 After my son’s suicide, I sold my partnership in a digital marketing firm I co-owned for 7 years in January 2017 to pursue suicide prevention full time and all that goes with it– addiction, mental illness, and grief.

 Charles, who suffered from anxiety and depression and ultimately addiction had been from detox to rehab to a sober house.
 After rehab he looked great.
 I call this “Saturday Charles.”
 He then went to the sober house but relapsed the next morning by walking downtown and buying heroin.
-We can only imagine he got money from his room at home on the way to the recovery house.
-The policy at the sober house was that if you went to … Read more...
+We can only imagine he got money from his room at home on the way to the recovery house. … Read more...